 - Club management – which covers issues to do with club and committee structures and the general running of the organisation

-We encourage all Taekwondo Clubs to work with our Development Team and the local County Sports Partnership to attain and retain Clubmark Accreditation.
+We encourage all Taekwondo Clubs to work with our Development Officer and the local County Sports Partnership to attain and retain Clubmark Accreditation.
 Clubmark Clubs are easily identifiable as they display the Clubmark logo.
 For more information, including a list of criteria and many useful templates, visit the Clubmark homepage.

 Club Matters, is a new One Stop Shop for support for sports clubs.
 It brings together Sport England’s existing support for clubs; including Clubmark, Club Leaders and Help for Clubs to create a single, integrated, free support package for clubs.

 Club Matters provides support, learning and guidance on all aspects of running a club ‘large, small, formal or informal’.
 It supports clubs through online support including e-learning modules, toolkits and quick reference guides, face to face support including local seminars packed full of practical resources to help develop clubs and an enhanced mentoring scheme to provide more personal support.